 Leaders are more than just managers… they are visionaries; they are innovators; they are motivators.
 Leaders come in many forms and have a variety of styles.
 We all bring something special to the table.
 So the question isn’t who should lead; it’s what type of leader am I?

 Vice Chancellor and Dean for Agriculture and Life Sciences

 The AgriLife Advanced Leadership Program allows participants to interact with administrators, leadership professionals, and peers while gaining experiences and tools needed to enhance their effectiveness as leaders.
 Participation provides Texas A&M AgriLife representatives with opportunities to develop leadership, and personal and professional skills through awareness, interaction, and mastery of core competencies.
-Both knowledge and skills gained throughout the 18–month program to foster advocacy and support of each component of Texas A&M AgriLife.
+Both knowledge and skills gained throughout the 2 year program to foster advocacy and support of each component of Texas A&M AgriLife.
 The implementation of personal development plans enhances value to the individual and his or her agency.

 “The strategic location of many of the meetings at off-campus research or extension centers allows cohort members to develop a better appreciation for the many different AgriLife units which operate throughout the state.”